leywon/pigeon/README.md

 $ sudo firewall-cmd --remove-port=2022/udp
 ```
 To make the change permanent, attach `--permanent` flag at the end.
+>Close ports as much as possible, only open them if it is absolutely necessary for the program to run (e.g., running the programs compiled from the `examples` folders, without opening these ports, the program will not be able to send information outside: they don't have the root privilege). **Always make it clear what to do before opening a port, and close it after using it**

 ### About the Termination of TCP connection
 To terminate the TCP connection, one end of the connection should receive another end's `FIN` signal (handled by the Linux kernel) before closing the connection.
 If both ends of the connection close simultaneously, then the `FIN` signal will not reach each other, and the port will be blocked by the kernel.
 The time it is blocked after such abruption is subjected to the kernel's discretion.